 The Cardiac Rehabilitation Program is certified through the American Association of Cardiovascular and Pulmonary Rehabilitation.
 We are one of the few Critical Access Hospitals that are certified both in Cardiac and Pulmonary Rehabilitation.
-Patients may qualify for Cardiac Rehabilitation if they have experienced cardiac bypass surgery, valve surgery, a heart attack, chest pain, a stent placement or heart failure.
+Patients may qualify for Cardiac Rehabilitation if they have experienced cardiac bypass surgery, valve surgery, a heart attack, chest pain, a stent placement, or heart failure.
 A physician order is required for Cardiac Rehabilitation.
-Franciscan Healthcare also offers ongoing exercise programs for cardiac patients after they have a completed the Cardiac Rehabilitation program.
+Franciscan Healthcare also offers ongoing exercise programs for cardiac patients after they have completed the Cardiac Rehabilitation program.

 The Pulmonary Rehabilitation Program is certified through the American Association of Cardiovascular and Pulmonary Rehabilitation.
-Patients may qualify for Pulmonary Rehabilitation if they have a chronic obstructive pulmonary disease (COPD), emphysema, pulmonary fibrosis or other lung conditions.
-A Physician order is required for Pulmonary Rehabilitation.
+Patients may qualify for Pulmonary Rehabilitation if they have a chronic obstructive pulmonary disease (COPD), emphysema, pulmonary fibrosis, or other lung conditions.
+A physician order is required for Pulmonary Rehabilitation.
 Franciscan Healthcare also offers ongoing exercise programs for pulmonary patients after they have completed the Pulmonary Rehabilitation program.

 Cardiopulmonary Resuscitation (CPR)

 (American Heart Association)